Rotisserie Chicken Tortilla Soup

 Pro-tip: Leftover soup freezes beautifully, so make a big batch and enjoy it all week long!

-1. Cook the aromatics: Heat olive oil in a large pot or Dutch oven over medium heat.
+1. Cook the aromatics: Heat olive oil in a large pot over medium heat.
 Add chopped onion and bell pepper, stirring occasionally, until softened and fragrant, about 5 minutes.

 2. Add the spices: Toss in minced garlic, chili powder, and cumin, letting them cook for 1 minute to release their flavor.